directus/directus/.changeset/wild-frogs-carry.md

 '@directus/app': patch
 ---

-Added Marathi (mr-IN) to the list of translations
+Added Marathi (mr-IN) to the list of translations 94% completed